 That refill, though—that 2nd cup?
 Oh-ho-ho, yeah.
 Catch the aroma of that fresh-brewed java.
 Feel the warmth slowly radiating.
 Watch the steam rising . . . .
 Nah.
 That one’s reserved for people we like hanging with.
 Real friends who’ve made the cut, true kindred souls whose lives and interests intertwine with yours.
 Yeah.
 That second cup is a, ah, brew of a different bean.

-I’ve spent almost 43 years, now, learning what it’s like to be married to my best friend since we were both toddlers.
-Our son and daughters are adults and pursuing their chosen careers.
-Our two grandchildren are now in high school and we systematically aid them in terrorizing their parents.
-Okay, not really.
-But we do entertain the idea with odd grins from time to time.
+As of this writing, I’ve spent 46 years learning what it’s like to be married to my oldest best friend, whom I’ve known since we were both toddlers.
+Our son and daughters, along with our adoptive son and daughter in love, are adults and pursuing their chosen careers.
+Our four grandchildren are doing the same, and we are now enjoying the total spoilage of two great-grandchildren, with another soon to join the family.

 I am a medically-retired minister and hospital chaplain.
 Those have been my most recent occupations.
 What made them both so Bob Ross-colorful was all of the other things I have been: paper boy, animal wrangler for a veterinarian, security & parking for a medical center, USAF veteran, US Post Office carrier, FAA controller, lithopress operator, entrepreneur & small business owner—and an honest-to-John walking miracle.

 In Spring of 1997 with no prior notice and certainly without my permission, my small gut started dying.
 Three times I came pretty close to it, myself.
 Five abdominal surgeries came between then and 2001; I spent the next 2 years infusing thick, milky, very expensive steak-in-a-bag through large-bore IV catheters while slowly, inexorably losing precious weight.